WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 - `CorrectionStatusFeature`: a recently requested feature to let the user easily visualize and confirm which calibrations and corrections are currently in effect

-- `DalaiRamanFeature`: recently integrated from an externally maintained plugin
+- `XDFeature`: recently integrated from an externally maintained plugin

 - `DarkFeature`: encapsulates dark-correction (aka ambient subtraction)